Displaying metafields on your online store

 Editing your theme code to add metafields

 Edit your theme code only if you have coding experience.
-If you need help with editing your theme code, then you can hire a Shopify expert from the Shopify Experts Marketplace.
-Learn more about hiring Shopify Experts.
+If you need help with editing your theme code, then you can hire a Shopify Partner from the Shopify Partner Directory.
+Learn more about hiring a Shopify Partner.

 Displaying Brand assets with metafields

 You can use metafields to display your brand assets on your online store.
-Brand assets are used as a default setting, meaning after you have brand assets added, they are automatically synced with any feature that uses the Brand API.
+Brand assets are used as a default setting, meaning after you have brand assets added, they're automatically synced with any feature that uses the Brand API.

 Shopify's Online Store 2.0 themes can use your brand assets in your theme settings.
 You'll need to manually connect your brand assets by opening the theme editor.
 Find the theme setting you want to use the brand assets on, such as the logo in your store header, and click the Connect dynamic source button.